textaDNA/Jacquard/README.md

 ## Introduction

 This repository provides a modified version of the Goldman code to encode and decode various types of digital data into DNA sequences.
-The program runs on Python 3.For more information on the original Goldman code, please refer to the [Goldman et al. article](https://www.nature.com/articles/nature11875).
+The program runs on Python 3.For more information on the original Goldman code, please refer to [[1]](https://www.nature.com/articles/nature11875).

 ## Installation